gonum/website/content/post/word_ladder.md

 	return false
 }

-func (it *neighbours) Node() graph.Node { return it.curr }
+// Node implements the graph.Nodes Node method. func (it *neighbours) Node() graph.Node { return it.curr }

-func (it *neighbours) Reset() { it.j, it.d = 0, 'a' }
+// Reset implements the graph.Nodes Reset method. func (it *neighbours) Reset() { it.j, it.d = 0, 'a' }

-type node struct {
+// node is a word node in a wordGraph. type node struct {
 	word string
 	id   int64